simon-curtis/SVFileMapper/README.md

 ## Compatability

-This library targets .NET Standard 2.0
+This library targets .NET 6.0, to keep it at the cutting edge of performance

-Minimum Runtimes:
-  - .NET Core 2.0
-  - .NET Framework 4.6.1 (* 4.7.2 recommended for compatability)

 ## Getting Started